nashville-software-school/aws-deployment-instructions/README.md

 ##### Congratulations!
 You are now ready to deploy your application with AWS.

-## Prerequisites for Deploying Your Applications with AWS Elastic Beanstalk
+## AWS Elastic Beanstalk and the AWS Elastic Beanstalk CLI

 ### AWS Elastic Beanstalk
 AWS developed Elastic Beanstalk to facilitate the deployment of web applications with